Coco Austin’s Baby Chanel Nicole Adorably Rings In The New Year Despite Getting Her First Cold

 Coco and Ice T’s baby girl celebrated the New Year in style despite being sick with her first cold.

 Coco Austin posted a couple of photos of baby Chanel Nicole on Instagram this week as she posed for an adorable Snow Princess shoot.
 Chanel is seen smiling for the camera as she’s dressed in a winter wonderland-inspired outfit.
-The 1-year-old wears a glittery jewel crown and dress with snowman as she wishes fans a happy New Year.
+The 1-year-old wears a glittery jewel crown and dress with snowmen as she wishes fans a happy New Year.

 “Happy New Years from Chanel the Snow Princess #2017”

-Fans seemed to love the photo as it received over 32,ooo likes from Chanel’s 416,000 followers.
+Fans seemed to love the photo as it received over 32,000 likes from Chanel’s 416,000 followers.
 Instagram users also commented to show their love of Coco and Ice’s adorable baby.

 “That is the sweetest dress!
 Love it”